Sweet potatoes vs. potatoes: Which are really healthier? [Infographic]

 When your clients are stressed and exhausted, everything else becomes a struggle: going to the gym, choosing healthy foods, and managing cravings.

-But with the right tools, you can help your clients overcome obstacles like stress and sleep deprivation—leading them toward the lasting health transformations they’ve always wanted.
+But with the right tools, you can help your clients overcome obstacles like chronic stress and poor sleep—leading them toward the lasting health transformations they’ve always wanted.

-PN’s Level 1 Sleep, Stress Management, and Recovery Coaching Certification will give you these tools.
+PN’s Level 1 Sleep, Stress Management, and Recovery (SSR) Coaching Certification will give you these tools.
 And it’ll give you confidence and credibility as a specialized coach who can solve the biggest problems blocking any clients’ progress.
+(You can enroll now in the SSR Certification at a big discount.)